LispCookbook/cl-cookbook/websockets.md

 In websocket-driver, a WebSocket connection is an instance of the `ws` class, which exposes an event-driven API.
-You register event handlers by passing your WebSocket instance the method `on`, e.g. `(on :message my-websocket #'some-message-handler)`, where `some-message-handler` would be evoked whenever a new message arrives.
+You register event handlers by passing your WebSocket instance the method `on`, e.g. `(on :message my-websocket #'some-message-handler)`, where `some-message-handler` would be invoked whenever a new message arrives.

 The `websocket-driver` API provides for handlers on the following events: